Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Topic

-A Topic in Salesforce is a standard object that represents a tag or theme used to categorize Chatter posts, Knowledge articles, records, files, and other content across the platform.
+A Topic in Salesforce is a standard object that acts as a tag or theme for categorizing Chatter posts, Knowledge articles, records, and files across the platform.

 § 01